Corsets-UK Overbust “Waist Training” Corset Review

 I actually ordered this corset a long time before I finally actually got around to reviewing it.
 This doesn’t mean that I wore it a lot, though.
 It was a lovely little piece and I liked how smooth the satin was around my body – prior to this corset, I experienced satin wrinkling up from stress on the corset, particularly at the waist, but it didn’t happen in this situation because it was fused to another layer.
 That was one thing I did like about it.

-The fit of this sweetheart overbust corset is much more comfortable and more flattering than the underbust corsets.
+The fit of this sweetheart overbust corset is much more comfortable and more flattering than their underbust corsets.
 In the overbusts, the bust is 8 inches larger than the waist, and the hips are 10 inches larger in the waist.
 In the underbust corsets, the ribcage is only 4 inches larger than the waist, and the hips 6 inches larger than the waist.
 Why did they make the hips so much smaller in the underbust compared to the overbust?
 Anyway, for this reason a lot of people would naturally decide to use an overbust to train in.
-In my experience, underbust corsets are easier to breathe in (since they don’t extend so high up the ribcage), easier for mobility, and easier to hide under clothing.
+In my experience, underbust corsets are usually easier to breathe in (since they don’t extend so high up the ribcage), easier for mobility, and easier to hide under clothing.
 I just wish that this brand’s underbust corsets were curvier!
 I did try to cut this overbust down to an underbust, and failed miserably because of the way the bones were sewn into the corset and can’t be removed.

 Is it theoretically possible to waist train in a Corsets-UK or CorsetDeal “waist training” corset?
-I have sorta seen it done in the past (there are die-hard Corsets-UK fans out there who don’t use any other brand), but I can’t guarantee that it’s going to be as safe or effective compared to an actual waist training corset.
+I have sorta seen it done in the past (there are die-hard Corsets-UK fans out there who don’t use any other brand), but I can’t guarantee that it’s going to be as safe or effective compared to a custom waist training corset.
 Even the owner of Corset Wholesale said that there’s no point in comparing a $40 corset with a custom made corset.
 Therefore, don’t expect a cheaper corset to do the same job as a custom one.